-The cost comparison study illustrates that for both building types, on a like for like basis steel frame and floor solutions are highly competitive.
-The study has also highlighted the importance of considering total building cost not just structural frame cost, as the choice of the structural frame and floor configuration will have associated impacts on many other elements, including the substructure, roof and external cladding.
+The cost comparison studies illustrate that for a range of building types, on a like for like basis steel frame and floor solutions are highly competitive.
+The studies also highlighted the importance of considering total building cost not just structural frame cost, as the choice of the structural frame and floor configuration will have associated impacts on many other elements, including the substructure, roof and external cladding.

 [top]Benefits of different floor systems

 Composite slabs are an excellent choice when speed of construction is important.
 Bundles of decking are lifted into place on the steel structure, for distribution by hand.
 The number of crane lifts needed, when compared with the precast alternative, is greatly reduced.
 The ability to stack the pieces of decking into bundles also reduces transport time and costs.

 During construction, once in place the decking provides other benefits in terms of acting as a working platform for storage of materials.
 When appropriately orientated and fixed to the steel beams it can restrain them against lateral torsional buckling.
 See SCI P300 .